Do your bylaws allow you to meet online?

 To find the appropriate form to join or renew your membership, click on the Forms tab (under Membership) and you will find the "guild membership form" or the "non-guild membership form."
 They should be self-explanatory.

-Your NCQC rep should go to the Membership-Forms page and use the contact form to request such a list from our Membership chairperson.
+As an alternative,your NCQC rep can go to the Membership-Forms page and use the contact form to request such a list from our Membership chairperson.
 She will send you an Excel file with the guilds and their mailing addresses.
 Be sure to tell her where you want it sent (or emailed).

 Even though most - if not all - quilt guilds participate in community service, making and donating quilts and other items to other non-profit organizations in their areas, some are designated by the IRS as 501(c)3 and others aren't.